wp-cool-tools/speed-contact-bar/README.txt

 == Screenshots ==

-1. The contact bar in black with headline, phone number, cell phone number, e-mail address, icons of Facebook icon and Google Plus icons on top of a webpage
+1. The contact bar with all possible icons at the top of a page
-2. The options page of the contact bar in the WordPress backend
+2. The settings page of Speed Contact Bar in the backend

 == Changelog ==

+= 6.11.0 =
+* Renaming Twitter to X (new logo and adjusted wording) (maintain backward compatibility with current Twitter settings)

 = 6.10.1 =
 * added output title on single icons to get a tooltip on hover